FoxoTech/methylprep/docs/methpype_tutorial.md

 9247377085_R04C02
 ```

-The user provides a sample sheet and can optionally specify the names of the samples to be processed;
-if no sample names are provided, all samples in the sample sheet will be processed.
+The user provides a sample sheet and can optionally specify the names of the samples to be processed; if no sample names are provided, all samples in the sample sheet will be processed.

-The list of `RawDataset`s is used to find the `Manifest` object that contains the probe design information
-of the array, which is necessary to process the data.
+The list of `RawDataset`s is used to find the `Manifest` object that contains the probe design information of the array, which is necessary to process the data.

-For Infinium I probes, AddressA_ID represents the address ID of the A allele probe while AddressB_ID represents the address ID f the B allele probe.
+For Infinium I probes, AddressA_ID represents the address ID of the A allele probe while AddressB_ID represents the address ID of the B allele probe.
 For Infinium II probes, AddressA_ID represent the address ID of the probe used for both A and B alleles (note the entry for AddressB_ID is empty).
 Infinium_Design_Type and probe_type both refer to the design type of the probe: I or II.
 Color_Channel, only used by Infinium I probes, refers to the color channel of the nucleotide immediatly following the CpG.
 Genome Build referenced for this manifest, in this case Genome Reference Consortium Human Build 37.
 CHR refers to the chromosome the CpG is located on.
 MAPINFO is the chromosomal coordinates of the CpG.
 Strand refers to the forward (F) or reverse (R) designation of the design strand.

 ```python
 >>> from methpype import get_manifest